MikeAvgeros/bay-leaf-jobs/README.md

 -   **Implementation**

+    This was achieved by adding Update and Delete buttons on each full job page that allows the User to update or delete the job.
+A defense mechanism was added to the Delete button to prevent Users from accidentally deleting the job.

 -   **Requirement**

     As a User (Recruiter), I want to be notified when a developer has applied to my job post and view all applicants quickly on my profile.

 -   **Implementation**

+    This was achieved by getting an automated notification when a developer applies to one of the User's job posts.
+The User can also view all applicants for each job quickly on their profile.